-“Using interactive notebooks is a great way for children to learn and interact with new information, as well as review and practice skills already introduced.
+First grade teacher Lori shares, “Using interactive notebooks is a great way for children to learn and interact with new information, as well as review and practice skills already introduced.
 They really took pride in their notebooks and were very proud to share their work with others.
-Unlike completing worksheets or other printables, which go home right away, these books are always available to the children.” —Lori
+Unlike completing worksheets or other printables, which go home right away, these books are always available to the children.”

 Ideas for Math

 29. Keep your math manipulatives organized and easy to access

 Check out these creative ways to use math manipulatives.

 Plus, here are some additional ideas from first grade teachers: